 Noon.
 Earliest check-in, 3pm; both are flexible, subject to availability.

-Rates include a buffet breakfast of fresh orange juice, yoghurt, fruits and berries, cheese and cold cuts, pastries and cooked dishes such as eggs and bacon.
-Guests can also help themselves to home-baked cake and soft drinks throughout the day.
+Rates include a full breakfast of fresh orange juice, yoghurt, fruits and berries, cheese and cold cuts, pastries and cooked dishes such as eggs and bacon.
+Guests can also help themselves to home-baked cakes throughout the day.

 Owner Jeanette worked hand in hand with Ilse Crawford to create the magazine-worthy interiors.
 Among the treasure trove of coloured-glass ornaments, chic Michael Anastassiades lights and gleaming brass cabinets, the dining chairs caught our eye: having bought a few of the studded coffee-hued beauties in local markets, Jeanette scoured the globe to complete the set of 12 – a true labour of love.